-Totaljobs and Good&Co integrate to bring psychometric testing into UK recruitment
+Totaljobs and Good&Co bring psychometric testing into the UK recruitment market

 Totaljobs is announcing a new integration with candidate personality and company culture matching platform Good&Co.
 This exciting development means that employers advertising on Totaljobs can ask applicants to complete a psychometric test, helping them to assess their suitability further before an interview.
 This industry first aims to revolutionise recruitment, by making the process more efficient, so recruiters can optimise their time interviewing only the most relevant candidates.